 1. Always verify your sources.
 Then ignore them.

-Sources are a starting point.
-They tell you what they know, which is rarely the whole story, and what they think, which is usually wrong in an interesting way.
+Sources are a starting point; they tell you what they know, which is rarely the whole story, and what they think, which is usually wrong in an interesting way.
 Gather the information, thank them sincerely, and then write what makes the most sense narratively.
 The truth is a direction, not a destination.

 2. Take notes.
 Lose the notes.
 Trust yourself.